Use these four methods to prioritize goals and tasks to focus on what’s important.

 The owner or CEO may be given veto power over any decision by the group.
 They should use this power very sparingly.
 A veto can be seen by the group as a personal whim and undercuts the power of the group.
 Another option is for the owner to set the expectation that the process is advisory and that the owner will then make the final decision.

-I’ve developed a matrix that I use with clients to prioritize goals and tasks.
+I’ve developed a matrix that I use with FAST members to prioritize goals and tasks.
 I use it in the strategic planning process to choose three-year priorities and annual goals.
 I’ve also used it when helping clients decide which tasks are most important to move from one employee to another.
-I have an article that goes into this in more detail.

 Here’s how the matrix works.
 Write on sticky notes the goals, tasks, or other items that you want to rank.
 Only one item goes on each sticky note.